treyhendrix/fairywren-nonbreeding-behavior/Data/README_RBFW3_Data.md

 # README File for RBFW3 Data
-<p, markdown="1">The article titled "Behavioural differences between ornamented and unornamented male Red-backed Fairywrens (*Malurus melanocephalus*) in the nonbreeding season" makes use of two data sets.
+<p>The article titled "Behavioural differences between ornamented and unornamented male Red-backed Fairywrens (*Malurus melanocephalus*) in the nonbreeding season" makes use of two data sets.
 The primary data set is the file "RBFW3\_Anon\_Data\_210720.csv" and consists of focal behavioural observations.
 In the R code for this project, it is referred to as "RBFW."
 The data set "RBFW3\_Anon\_Opportunistic\_Data\_230116.csv" consists of opportunistic behavioural observations and is used to generate supplemental materials for the article.
-It is referred to as "RBFW_sup" in R code.</p, markdown="1">
+It is referred to as "RBFW_sup" in R code.</p>

 <p>These two datasets are available in the "Data" GitHub folder that contains the present README file and have also been uploaded to Figshare using the following DOI links: </p>